joreilly/GalwayBus/README.md

 ### Kotlin Multiplatform

-This project also acted as initial platform I used when starting to explore w **Kotlin Multiplatform** capabilities.
+This project also acted as initial platform I used when starting to explore **Kotlin Multiplatform** capabilities.
 There's a Kotlin Multiplatform `ShareCode` module for example along with sample iOS and macOS apps.
 Also wrote a couple of posts about some of my experiences using **KMP** in the project.